Benefits Of Grief Counseling On Complicated Grief & The Grief Process

 4. Depression

-This phase may or may not be associated with the risk of developing symptoms of clinical depression, which is a serious mental illness that’s more than temporary feelings of sadness and typically requires treatment to resolve.
-Either way, this stage is generally characterized by intense sadness for the loss experienced.
-It can present in different ways, but it’s common for people to isolate themselves from others, have trouble feeling upbeat or enjoying things they once used to, and experience feelings of hopelessness and/or frequent crying.
+This stage of grief may or may not be associated with the risk of developing symptoms of clinical depression, which is a serious mental illness that’s more than temporary feelings of sadness and typically requires treatment to resolve.
+Either way, this stage of grief is generally characterized by intense sadness for the loss experienced.
 Some may also be vulnerable to dangerous coping mechanisms such as substance use issues.
 In this case, it’s highly encouraged that the person seek professional help to keep themselves safe as they move through this difficult phase.

 5. Acceptance